-Rates for Michigan homeowners insurance are calculated using both personal information and external data.
+Michigan homeowners insurance costs are calculated using both personal information and external data.
 Risk factors include past claims reported, insurance scores, the coverage selected, local crime, and natural disasters.

 Get a Quote From a Local Agent:

-Whether you need Michigan Homeowners Insurance, Auto Insurance, Life Insurance, Umbrella Insurance, or a combination of coverages, our team of specialists will compare rates and find you a coverage plan that offers complete protection from the unexpected.
+Our team of homeowners insurance agents will compare rates and find you a coverage plan that offers complete protection from the unexpected.